autonity/docs.autonity.org/overview/index.md

 - Delegated Proof of Stake consensus for committee selection and blockchain management, using the [Tendermint BFT consensus algorithm](/concepts/consensus/pos/).
 - Native [protocol assets](/concepts/protocol-assets/) and [stabilization mechanism](/concepts/asm/): _Auton_ utility coin used in the transaction fee mechanism; _Newton_ staking coin for securing the network.
 Auton price stability is by a CDP-based stabilization mechanism, the [Auton Stabilization Mechanism (ASM)](/concepts/asm/); the stabilization target is the [Autonomous Currency Unit (ACU)](/concepts/asm/#acu), a base-invariant, volatility-minimized index.
 - [Liquid staking](/concepts/staking/#liquid-staking) for capital efficiency and a [Penalty-Absorbing Stake](/concepts/staking/#penalty-absorbing-stake-pas) model.
 [Delegated](/glossary/#delegated) _Newton_ stake yields transferrable _Liquid Newton_ tokens, which can be used to redeem the underlying _Newton_ by unbonding stake.
 [Self-bonded](/glossary/#self-bonded) stake by validator operators does not yield _Liquid Newton_ and is slashed before delegated stake to assure validator integrity and 'skin in the game'.
-- [Accountability and fault detection (AFD)](/concepts/accountability/): a protocol for detecting infractions of consensus rules by validators participating in block proposal and voting as a committee member.
+- Accountability protocol for [Accountable fault detection (AFD)](/concepts/afd/) and [Omission fault detection (OFD)](/concepts/ofd/): a protocol for detecting infractions of consensus rules by validators participating in block proposal and voting as a committee member.
 Failure to adhere to these rules is a rule infraction and AFD will detect and apply slashing penalties for proven rule infractions.
 - [Oracle network](/concepts/oracle-network/): a protocol for consensus-computed median price data for selected FX currency pairs as an L1 platform feature.
 The submission of price data for aggregation and voting is a validator responsibility; validator nodes form an oracle network.
+- [Oracle accountability and fault detection (OAFD)](/concepts/oafd/): a protocol for detecting infractions of consensus rules by validator oracles participating in oracle voting rounds and price reporting as a committee member.
+Failure to adhere to these rules is a rule infraction and OAFD will detect and apply slashing penalties for proven rule infractions.

 ## Technology